x-lhan/kubernetes-formula/README.md

 ## Pre-request

 1. Docker installation is not in the scope of this formula.
 It is required docker installed and running.
+Please make sure `iptables=false` and `ip-masq=false` docker opts are set.
 2. A mine function `network.internal_ip`, distributed to all minions, that returns the internal IP address to use for apiserver communication.
 Example pillar data:

 ```